elliahu/atmosphere/README.md

 physical device: NVIDIA GeForce RTX 2060
 Present mode: Mailbox
 ```
-This will differ based on your system but it should display your GPU, and select the best present mode for your OS and GPU.
-If you ses that present mode is FIFO, that means a V-Sync was selected as a fallback option and your FPS will be limited to the sync interval of your display, possibly 60hz.
+This will differ based on your system but it should display your GPU, and select the best present mode based on your driver and display.
+If you see that present mode is V-Sync (or V-Sync relaxed), that means a V-Sync was selected as a fallback option and your FPS will be limited to the sync interval of your display, possibly 60hz.
 If you see any debug messages in the console that starts like `DEBUG: ...` then you are running the app in the debug mode and you need to reconfigure and recompile using the `-DCMAKE_BUILD_TYPE=Release` option.

 # Controls
 Once the atmosphere renderer is launched, you can play around.